A biophysical approach to the design of networks of communication systems: Abstract

 \section{Abstract}

-Inspired by the growth dynamics of the protist \textit{Physarum polycephalum}, we use a formalism that describes adaptive incompressible Hagen-Poiseuille flows on channel networks to identify graphs connecting different nodes within Euclidean space.
-These graphs are either suboptimal or optimal in terms of their length.
-Occasionally, we obtain graph tree configurations that are topologically equivalent to Steiner trees.
-This approach is employed to design communication systems, such as railway networks, motorways, or fibre webs.
-As a proof of concept, we explicitly apply this framework to the Portuguese railway network.
+Inspired by the growth dynamics of the protist \textit{Physarum polycephalum}, we employ a formalism that describes adaptive, incompressible Hagen-Poiseuille flows on channel networks to identify graphs connecting different nodes within Euclidean space.
+These graphs are either suboptimal or optimal with respect to their length.
+Occasionally, we derive graph tree configurations that are topologically equivalent to Steiner trees.
+This methodology can be utilised to assist in making decisions regarding the design of communication networks, such as fibre webs, motorways, or railway networks.
+As a demonstration of the practicality of this approach, we explicitly apply this framework to the Portuguese railway network.